dhedge/dhedge-v2-sdk/README.md

 - Easy-to-use functions to trade assets, provide liquidity or stake assets
 - Useful for creating automated trading bots
 - Use in your Javascript or Typescript project with full Typescript source
+- All protocols and networks of [dHEDGE App](https://dhedge.org/management/create) are supported

 ## Installation